UWA Publishing: Late 20th century

-21st century
+2000s

 The press combined with the Western Australian History Foundation in 2000 to offer the WA History Foundation Award, which encourages and publishes works on Western Australian history.
 The first work published was Blood Sweat and Welfare: A History of White Bosses and Aboriginal Pastoral Workers by Mary Anne Jebb.
 In 2000, it started publishing a quarterly newsletter, which includes new books.

 In 2001, the press selected the Eurospan Group to promote and distribute their books in the United Kingdom, Europe and the Middle East.
 In 2004, it ran a series of articles on the members of the board.

 The organisation celebrated its 70th anniversary in 2005, and gave an opportunity to post-graduate students to have their manuscripts published.
-Fiction series editor Terri-ann White explained, "We're looking for literary fiction, so that's the distinction.
-We're not looking for mass market."
 The press approached Australian university coordinators in creative writing courses for recommendations of the work of post-graduate students in PhDs and master's degrees.

 The publishing house changed its name to UWA Publishing in 2009.

 Dorothy Hewett Award

 In 2015 it established the Dorothy Hewett Award (in honour of the writer Dorothy Hewett) for an unpublished completed manuscript of fiction, narrative non-fiction or poetry.
+The Dorothy Hewett Award is supported by the Copyright Agency Cultural Fund.

-In the inaugural edition of the award in 2016, Josephine Wilson won the award for her second novel, Extinctions., Kyra Giorgi's manuscript for her first novel, The Circle and the Equator was Highly Commended.
+Josephine Wilson won the inaugural award for her second novel, Extinctions, which went on to win the Miles Franklin Award.
+Odette Kelada then won the award in 2016 for her novel Drawing Sybylla.

-In February 2018 Julie Watts won the award for Legacy, an unpublished manuscript of collected poems.
+In 2017, UWA Publishing chose to align the award with the year of announcement.
+In February 2018 Julie Watts won the award for the poetry collection Legacy.

-Reduced output
+In May 2018 it was announced that the Dorothy Hewett Award would become a national award allowing submissions from writers across Australia rather than only Western Australia.

+In 2021, two authors were announced as co-winners of the award.
+Josh Kemp won for his manuscript Strangest Places which was published in 2022 as Banjawarnand went on to win the 2022 Ned Kelly Award for Best Debut Crime Fiction and the 2023 Western Australian Premier's Book Award for an Emerging Writer.
+Kgshak Akec won for her manuscript Hopeless Kingdom which was published in 2022 and went on to be shortlisted for the 2023 Miles Franklin Award.

+Potential closure and new status

 In November 2019 the University of Western Australia announced its plans to close UWA Publishing.

-In 2020, the university announced that UWA Publishing would continue to produce literary works, operating under a hybrid publishing model with internal management re-aligned to the University Library.
+However, this decision was forgone in favour of UWA Publishing operating under a hybrid publishing model with internal management re-aligned to the University Library.